starship/starship/docs/de-DE/config/README.md

 ## Verzeichnis

-The `directory` module shows the path to your current directory, truncated to three parent folders.
+Das `directory` -Modul zeigt den Pfad zu Ihrem aktuellen Verzeichnis an, abgeschnitten auf drei übergeordnete Ordner.
 Your directory will also be truncated to the root of the git repo that you're currently in.

 When using the fish style pwd option, instead of hiding the path that is truncated, you will see a shortened name of each directory based on the number you enable for the option.